 - sudden swelling in the fingers

 - painful urination

-I’m Ed Smith of the Law Offices of Edward A. Smith.
+I’m Ed Smith of the Edward A Smith Law Offices.
 I have been practicing personal injury law for thirty years and have obtained compensation for many mothers-to-be who experienced abnormal pregnancies after a car accident.
 If you are pregnant, your health and that of your child, is of utmost importance.
 Allow others to handle the stress of the personal injury claim for you.
 Please contact me at (916) 921-6400 or (800) 404-5400 to discuss your claim.